portworx/px-docs/applications/wp_k8s.md

       storage: 1Gi
 ```

-## B.	 Create a Secret for MySQL Password
+## Create a Secret for MySQL Password
 A Secret is an object that stores a piece of sensitive data like a password or key.
 The manifest files are already configured to use a Secret, but you have to create your own Secret.
 Note: To protect the Secret from exposure, neither get nor describe show its contents.

-## Create the Secret object from the following command:
+# Create the Secret object from the following command:

 `kubectl create secret generic mysql-pass --from-file=password.txt`